Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Waterproof Coatings

-The waterproof coatings are what allow your tent to survive long, consistent rainfall from causing tent failures, so how do waterproof fabric coatings work like PU and Silicone?
+The waterproof coatings allow your tent to survive long, consistent rainfall from causing tent failures, so how do waterproof fabric coatings work like PU and Silicone?

 A silicon coating, or Sil abbreviation, tends to strengthen fabrics when applied so they tend to stop tearing from occurring.
-These coatings have a better lifespan than a PU-treated fabric making them far more valuable to a buyer.
+These coatings have a better lifespan than PU-treated fabric, making them far more valuable to buyers.

 Putting the Materials Against Each Other

-Now when you start to compare and contrast what you want from a tent and what materials offer what attributes it is easier to see what ratings are best for what you need.
+Now, comparing and contrasting what you want from a tent and what materials offer what attributes makes it easier to see what ratings are best for what you need.

-For someone who hikes in mostly dry weather, fabrics with more breathability will be better as the water resistance of the fabric won’t matter much.
-The same can also be said about UL hikers looking to shave weight and maximize space in their packs.
+For someone who hikes in primarily dry weather, fabrics with more breathability will be better as the fabric’s water resistance won’t matter much.
+The same can be said about UL hikers looking to shave weight and maximize space in their packs.

 However, for hikers that go out rain or shine, a DCF, PU, or Silicone-coated tent is a must to keep water from seeping in!